GBA-HCI/PreCHI2025/content/program/panel2/index.md

 location: Yeung LT-15

-summary: "Interactive Systems and Data Visualization"
+summary: "Opportunities and Challenges in Human-Computer Interaction Research in the Greater Bay Area"
 abstract:

 # Talk start and end times.